Willits, California: History

-Triple Masonic lynching of 1879

-Elijah Frost, age 29, along with Abijah "Bige" Gibson and Tom McCracken, both reported to be about 19 years of age, were charged with petty larceny, having been accused of stealing a saddle and harness.
-The three, it was later reported, had for years been involved in stealing, robbing smokehouses, drinking, and reckless discharging of their firearms.
-They were arrested by a constable on August 29, 1879, shackled, and taken to Brown's Little Lake Hotel where they were to await the arrival of the circuit court judge.

-A meeting was held in the Willits Masonic Temple, and during the early morning hours of September 4, 1879, a group of 30 masked "regulators", all members of the local Masonic Temple, seized the prisoners from two guards, proceeded to take the trio to a bridge north of town at the base of Sherwood Road, placed a rope around their necks and rocks in their pockets and pushed them off the side-guards of the bridge with their feet left dangling in the water, symbolic of a Masonic hanging.
-Their bodies were not cut down until sometime the next afternoon so as to set an example to others.
-The Ukiah Daily Evening Post reported, "there seems to be no proof whatever that the murdered men were guilty of the offense charged against them."

 Hexavalent chromium pollution and cleanup

-Beginning in 1996, the city and many residents became embroiled in lawsuits against the Whitman Corporation (later acquired by PepsiCo, Inc.), alleging that hexavalent chromium pollution left by a chrome plating plant, which operated in Willits from 1964 to 1995, was responsible for a host of local health problems.
+Beginning in 1996, the city and many residents became embroiled in lawsuits against the Whitman Corporation (later acquired by PepsiCo, Inc.), alleging that hexavalent chromium pollution left by a chrome plating plant, which operated in Willits from 1964 to 1995, was responsible for several local health problems.
 Activist Erin Brockovich, known for the eponymous movie about her work in a similar case, participated in a lawsuit on behalf of the plaintiffs.
-By 2003 plans were put into place to inject a solution into strategic wells at the site to neutralize the chromium and remediate the pollution on site.
+By 2003, plans were put into place to inject a solution into strategic wells at the site to neutralize the chromium and remediate the pollution on site.
 These plans successfully reduced the pollution, and further injections and a monitoring plan were implemented in 2005 and 2008.
-In 2011 various lawsuits were combined into a single suit involving paying for the site cleanup and payouts to affected individuals; most lawsuits were resolved in 2012.
+In 2011, various lawsuits were combined into a single suit involving paying for the site cleanup and payouts to affected individuals; most lawsuits were resolved in 2012.

 Geography

 Located at the center of Mendocino County in the Little Lake Valley, Willits is 23 mi north of Ukiah and the same distance south of Laytonville on U.S. Route 101 (otherwise known as the Redwood Highway).
 It is on the west side of the Little Lake Valley, a 6 by 3 mi area surrounded by the California Coast Ranges.

 According to the U.S. Census Bureau, the city had a total area of 2.8 sqmi, 99.96% of it land.
 Willits is located about halfway on the future Great Redwood Trail, a multi-use rail trail project.